Frozen (Madonna song): Fireboy DML remix

 The music video for the rendition premiered on Madonna's YouTube channel on March 10, 2022.
-It wasdirected by Ricardo Gomes and spans for almost three minutes.
+It was directed by Ricardo Gomes and spans for almost three minutes.
 During the shooting, Madonna jokingly mentions being drunk and called herself "Merdonna".
 The first 25 seconds of the clip focus on Madonna's eye and road imagery.
 When the beat kicks in, a shot of black doberman from the original video appears.
 Madonna is seen wearing long straight hair, black leather corset with black long sleeves, black short shorts, and black gloves, complemented by Madame X cross jewelry.
 Multiple shots of her are shown next, taken from different angles, and projecting her smoking among other shots mixed with flashing lights and scenery taken from the original "Frozen" visual.
 After that, Fireboy DML appears; he is being seen kneeling down next to Madonna's leg and singing his verses in front of background displaying flames.
 The pair is also dancing with each other.
 At the end of the clip, Madonna blows her hair in the wind and reaches her arms out.
 Kenna McCafferty from Paper called the visual "captivating", and said that it presents "the perfect combination of Fire & Ice".
 Yohann Ruelle of Pure Charts opined that the clip is "hot"; whilst Jenesaispop writers were not keen of the video, describing it as "insubstantial" and "not difficult".